EGOT: John Legend

 American singer, songwriter, pianist, and record producer John Legend (born 1978) received his fourth distinct award in 2018.
-Between 2006 and 2022, Legend received a total of 18 awards.
-Legend has won the most Grammy Awards, 12, of any EGOT recipient, and is the first recipient who is primarily a musical performer.
-In addition to being the first black man to achieve EGOT status, Legend is the first person to receive the four awards in four consecutive years.
-He was also the first EGOT recipient to have won both a competitive Primetime and Daytime Emmy Award, an accomplishment matched by Robert Lopez in 2021.
-Legend, Andrew Lloyd Webber, and Tim Rice all simultaneously became EGOT recipients on September 9, 2018, when they were collectively awarded the Primetime Emmy Award for Outstanding Variety Special (Live) for Jesus Christ Superstar Live in Concert.
+Between 2006 and 2025, Legend received a total of 21 awards.
+Legend has won the most Grammy Awards, 12, of any competitive EGOT recipient.
+In addition to being the first African American man to achieve EGOT status, Legend is the first person to receive the four awards in four consecutive years.
+John was also the first EGOT recipient to have won both a competitive Primetime and Daytime Emmy Award, an accomplishment matched by Robert Lopez in 2021.
+Legend, Andrew Lloyd Webber, and Tim Rice all simultaneously became EGOTs on September 9, 2018, when they were collectively awarded the Primetime Emmy Award for Outstanding Variety Special (Live) for Jesus Christ Superstar Live in Concert.